kanndide/docker-rails-postgres-template/README.md

 # POST http://localhost:3001/posts.json with JSON body
 ```

+### Resolving tzdata-info gem error

+After creating the Rails app, go into the Gemfile and remove the platforms for the tzdata-info gem.
+It should look like `gem 'tzinfo-data'`

+Run `docker-compose run app bundle update`

 ### Testing API with Postman or other API testing tool

 Send GET request to localhost:3001/posts.json
-You should receive a '[]' in response.
+You should receive an array `[]` in response.
 Next, send a POST request to localhost:3001/posts.json with a json body
 ```
 {